gtque/k8s_ubuntu_wsl/README.md

 A few extra services need to be running in the kubernetes cluster to be more useful: cert-manager, kubernetes-replicator, secrets, ingress if not using the one provided by microk8s
 1. add a cert provisioner
    1. run `/usr/local/bin/k8s_ubuntu_wsl/infrastructure/setup.sh`
-   1. this adds the jetstack certmanager, currently v1.4.0
+   1. this adds the ~~jetstack~~ cert-manager/cert-manager, currently v1.19.0
    1. You may want to double-check the version first and check for a newer version.
 Be careful though, and test it thoroughly before committing a change to the `k8s_setup.sh` updating the cert-manager version.
    1. It creates a namespace called `infrastructure` and a basic cert called `local-dev-tls`
    1. this does not install ingress, see the ingress section below if you want to use ha proxy instead of the nginx ingress provided by microk8s